 What is emPOWER E.V and why is it involved? emPOWER E.V. is a German registered charity, created by UWC alumni for the purpose of having a legal entity through which to organise UWC short courses and other educational initiatives.

 In what ways can I get involved?
-You can be a part of Living Together in several different ways.
+You can be a part of Connecting Borders in several different ways.

 Participants: take part in the courses activities for two weeks.